ReAcTree: Hierarchical LLM Agent Trees with Control Flow for Long-Horizon Task Planning: Introduction

 \section{Introduction}

 Large language models (LLMs) have recently exhibited remarkable reasoning capabilities by generating intermediate reasoning steps \cite{wei2022chain, kojima2022large}.
 These advances open up new possibilities for decision-making and task planning in embodied autonomous agents, with the long-term objective of enabling them to fulfill high-level natural language commands autonomously.
-As early progress toward this goal, several works \cite{huang2022language, ahn2022can, song2023llm, liang2023code} have demonstrated that LLMs can leverage their pre-trained world knowledge to generate mid-level action sequences without additional training, primarily through prompting rather than handcrafted heuristics or learned policies \cite{eysenbach2019search, xu2019regression}.
+Early works \cite{huang2022language, ahn2022can, song2023llm, liang2023code} have demonstrated that LLMs can leverage their pre-trained world knowledge to generate mid-level action sequences without additional training, primarily through prompting rather than handcrafted heuristics or learned policies \cite{eysenbach2019search, xu2019regression}.

 The decision-making and planning capabilities of LLMs can be further improved by incorporating observations or feedback from external environments.
 Recent approaches explore adapting the next action \cite{yao2023react, huang2022inner, zeng2023socratic}, adjusting the entire plan \cite{shinn2024reflexion}, or refining both the plan and the next action \cite{wang2023describe, sun2023adaplanner}.
-However, these methods frequently use a single, monolithic trajectory that entangles all past decisions and observations from multiple subgoals, which increases the risk of hallucination and logical failures \cite{liu2024lost}.
+However, these methods often use a monolithic trajectory that entangles all past decisions and observations from multiple subgoals, increasing the risk of hallucination and logical failures \cite{liu2024lost}.
 Another line of research investigates multiple reasoning paths \cite{wang2023selfconsistency, yao2024tree, zhou2024language} for general reasoning tasks.
 Such methods typically assume the capability to simulate multiple paths and revert to previous states \cite{zhao2024large, zhuang2024toolchain, hu2024treeplanner}, which is rarely feasible in real-world scenarios due to irreversible actions (e.g., slicing an apple) and partial observability.

 To tackle these challenges, we introduce \emph{ReAcTree}, a novel framework that dynamically constructs an agent tree in the subgoal space rather than an action tree over primitive actions.
 Each LLM-powered agent node is responsible for a subgoal and extends the \emph{ReAct} paradigm \cite{yao2023react}: it can reason, act, or expand the tree by proposing new subgoals with an associated control flow when a task is too complex.
 Control flow nodes, inspired by Behavior Trees \cite{colledanchise2018learning}, coordinate these agents by sequencing, fallback, or parallel execution.
 Conceptually, \emph{ReAcTree} extends the \emph{Least-to-Most} prompting strategy \cite{zhou2023least} from static reasoning to dynamic, agentic planning.
 By decomposing a problem into semantically isolated subgoals and providing each with its own focused context, \emph{ReAcTree} prevents the propagation of reasoning errors and makes long-horizon tasks more tractable for LLMs.
 The hierarchical structure of \emph{ReAcTree} is illustrated in Figure~\ref{fig:fig1}.